OrdinaryMagician/ibuki_m/README.md

 This specific model is chambered for 6.8 SPC, rather than the usual 5.56mm that one would expect.
 It is considered a *"priceless jewel"* by some, one they could never part with, or replace with anything else.
 Truly, it is all they could ever need.

 This specific model has been with Ibuki since the early days, and it's been customized to her liking.
-16.5" barrel with compensator, collapsible stock, holographic sight, angled foregrip, and a flashlight and laser pointer on each side, just for the sake of having it all *"pimped up"*. **Ibuki** had once experimented with giving it an under-barrel grenade launcher but it allegedly *"felt awkward to use"*.
+16.5" barrel with compensator, collapsible stock, holographic sight and angled foregrip. **Ibuki** had once experimented with giving it an under-barrel grenade launcher but it allegedly *"felt awkward to use"*, and made the weapon too *"pimped up"*.

-Tap the utility key to toggle the flashlight.
-A long hold of the utility key switches between semi-auto and full-auto.
+Tap the utility key to switch between semi-auto and full-auto.

 ### Slot 5 - Siesta Deliverer *[Super Shotgun]*